FAQ

 What is Open Ownership?

-The public beta of the Open Ownership Register was launched on April 3, 2017 -- the one year anniversary of the Panama Papers leak.
+The first version of the Open Ownership Register was launched on April 3, 2017 -- the one year anniversary of the Panama Papers leak.
 The Register’s data is global and linked across jurisdictions, industries, and linkable to other datasets too.

 Who’s behind it?

 Open Ownership is driven by a steering group composed of leading transparency NGOs, including Global Witness, Open Contracting Partnership, Transparency International, and the B Team, as well as OpenCorporates, the largest open database of companies in the world.
-The UK Foreign, Commonwealth and Development Office is is supporting the project.
+The UK Foreign, Commonwealth and Development Office provides support for the project.

-Where does the data on the beta version of the Register come from?
+Where does the data on the Register come from?

-The data comes from a number of regulatory sources:
+The data comes from a number of national beneficial ownership registers:

 Can I download the data?

 Yes you can.
-The Register’s data is available in bulk downloads here.
+The full Register data is available as a bulk download file or you can visit our data analysis tools to download and analyse the data per source.
 The files are snapshots from all the data sources the Register regularly ingests.
 Compared to data at source, the downloads benefit from the cleaning and formatting work the Register conducts as part of its own import processes, improving the data quality altogether.
 You can find further detail on what that entails here.

 How often is the data updated?